AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Modified Behaviors in Aviatrix Release 6.5**

-- **AVX-9894** - Removed deprecated optional custom logging fields for Splunk, Sumo, and FielBeat from the user interface.
+- **AVX-9894** - Removed deprecated optional custom logging fields for Splunk, Sumo, and Filebeat from the user interface.
 - **AVX-10113** - When you import security certificates on the gateways and controller, the certificate must include the proper FQDN.

  For example: